mcrispinjebin/coins/readme.md

 ### Future Scope ###

 1. Expose apis to add money to wallet, extending payment transfer to merchant transfer.
-1. To move the code to containerised version - Docker.
+1. Docker containers setup is ready - network linking is pending.
 1. To add code analyzer in pre commit hook.

 ---